Can I open a kid’s investment account if I am not the parent?

 Yes, grandparents, aunts, uncles, and friends can open a kid's investment account for a child to help with their financial future.
 However, if you open the account, you’ll become the account's custodian.
 This means you will be responsible for managing the account until the child reaches adulthood.

-lf you'll be opening the account as the custodian, you'll also need the child's date of birth and SSN.
+If you'll be opening the account as the custodian, you'll also need the child's date of birth and SSN.
 You can read more about what information is needed to open an account here.

 What does being a custodian mean?

-Can I choose to only cover the costs for the account?
+Can I choose only to cover the costs for the account?

 Want to learn more?
 Check out these articles: